Benefits Plans - Long-Term Disability Plans: Expanded Long-Term Disability -

-If you are a practicing physician and the Plan considers you to be disabled, you must report promptly any income you earn to the Benefits Office so that your Expanded Long-Term Disability Plan benefits can be adjusted accordingly.
+If you are a practicing physician and the Plan considers you to be disabled, you must report promptly to the Benefits Office any income you earn from employment at the university, at another employer, or from self- employment for consideration in determining your income subject to replacement under the LTD plan, so that your Expanded Long-Term Disability Plan benefits can be adjusted accordingly.

 Definition of Physician’s Disability

-You are determined to be disabled when at their sole discretion the University's Claims Administrators have determined that you are completely unable, except during periods of rehabilitative employment, by reason of any medically determinable physical or mental impairment, to practice within the terms of your appointment.
-The impairment must be expected to result in death or have lastedor be expected to lastfor a continuous period of not less than 12 months from the last day of work.
+You are determined to be disabled when, at their sole discretion, the university’s Claims Administrators have determined that you are completely unable, except during periods of rehabilitative employment, by reason of any medically determinable physical or mental impairment, to practice with the terms of your appointment.
+The impairment must be expected to result in death or have lasted—or be expected to last—for a continuous period of not less than 12 months from the last day of work.

 The University of Michigan in its sole discretion may modify, amend, or terminate the benefits provided with respect to any individual receiving benefits, including active employees, retirees, and their dependents.
 Although the university has elected to provide these benefits this year, no individual has a vested right to any of the benefits provided.
 Nothing in these materials gives any individual the right to continued benefits beyond the time the university modifies, amends, or terminates the benefit.
 Anyone seeking or accepting any of the benefits provided will be deemed to have accepted the terms of the benefits programs and the university's right to modify, amend or terminate them.